-Employee and Family Assistance Programme
+Employee and Family Assistance Program

-Employee and Family Assistance Programme offers confidential counselling and information services.
+Employee and Family Assistance Program offers confidential counselling and information services.
 For example: stress, depression, managing relationships, legal advice, dealing with workplace challenges.
-Anyone contacting the EFAP service provider will be held in confidence.
-The diocesan offices are only informed of how many calls have been received.
-This information is stripped of any references to the names of employees or dependents who use the service and of any reference to the employee's parish.
+EFAP contact is held in confidence by the EFAP service provider.
+This information is stripped of any references to the names of employees or dependents, employee's parish affiliation, and the specifics of the situation surrounding the use of the service.
+The EFAP company only informs the diocesan office of overall use patterns in the form of total number of calls received within a given period of time.